Background

 Job Opportunities

-In addition, promising early-career researchers interested in working with me are welcome to contact me; please include a CV.
+Promising early-career researchers interested in working with me are welcome to contact me; please include a CV.
 There are also several fellowships that you may be eligible for, including the Marie Curie Postdoctoral Fellowship (for those currently based outside the Netherlands), Hestia (for academic refugees in the Netherlands), and Veni (for those who have received their PhD within the last 3 years).
 Additionally, your current country of residence may offer fellowships as well.

 Personal Story